 Your writing ritual

-Your new writers desk.
+Your writer's desk.

 Some writers call it their hour.
 Their chair.
 Their ritual.
 Whatever you call it, Inkbreaker is built to be it.
 A full editor for the kind of writing you do.
 Exercises that target the skills you need to sharpen.
 Metrics that show what is actually changing.
 Feedback from writers who are experienced in your form of prose.
 Fiction, poetry, screenwriting, journalism, blogging, worldbuilding.
 Start where you are.
 Come back tomorrow.